CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-NetQ-Software-on-Your-NetQ-Appliance.md

     state could also be *ContainerCreating*, in which case the host is initializing with the SSH keys.

-{{%notice info%}}

-Cumulus Networks recommends you install the NetQ or NetQ Cloud Appliance as part of an out-of-band management network to ensure it can monitor in-band network issues without being affected itself.

-{{%/notice%}}

-## Upgrade the NetQ Appliances
+## Perform an In-place Upgrade of Cumulus NetQ

-To upgrade the NetQ software on your NetQ or NetQ Cloud Appliance:
+An in-place upgrade is recommended for upgrades from Cumulus NetQ 2.2.1.
+If you are upgrading from NetQ 2.2.0 or earlier, a [disk image upgrade](#perform-a-disk-image-upgrade-of-cumulus-netq) is recommended.

+### In-place Upgrade Workflow
+Upgrading NetQ in place involves downloading and installing the new version of NetQ applications, and upgrading and configuring the NetQ Agents.
+While optional, upgrading the CLI is recommended.

+{{< figure src="/images/netq/upgrade-wkflow-on-prem-in-place-nqappl-222.png" width="600" >}}

+### Download Appliance Upgrade Image

-1. Download the appliance upgrade image:
+The first step in upgrading your NetQ Appliance is to obtain the appliance upgrade image:

 1. On the [Cumulus Downloads](https://cumulusnetworks.com/downloads/) page, select *NetQ* from the **Product** list box.

-    2. Click *2.2* from the **Version** list box, and then select *2.2.x* from the submenu.
+2. Click *2.2* from the **Version** list box, and then select *2.2.2* from the submenu.

-    3. From the **Hypervisor/Platform** list box, select *Appliance* for NetQ Appliance upgrades or select *Appliance (Cloud)* for NetQ Cloud Appliance upgrades.
+3. From the **Hypervisor/Platform** list box, select *Appliance*.

-         {{< figure src="/images/netq/NetQ-22-Download-Options-v2.png" width="500" >}}
+      {{< figure src="/images/netq/NetQ-22-Download-Options-222.png" width="500" >}}

 4. Click **Upgrade**.

-         {{< figure src="/images/netq/netq-22-appl-upgrade.png" width="500" >}}
+      {{< figure src="/images/netq/netq-22-nqappl-upgrade-222.png" width="200" >}}

+### Run the Installation Script

+You must first store the downloaded file in a location where the installation script can find it, export the installer script from the tgz file, and configure SSH access (if this is the first time you have upgraded this server).

-2. From a terminal window, log in to the appliance using your login credentials.
+1. From a terminal window, log in to the appliance using your login credentials.
 This example uses the default *cumulus/CumulusLinux\!* credentials, on a NetQ Appliance.

         <computer>:~<username>$ ssh cumulus@netq-appliance
         cumulus@netq-appliance's password:
         cumulus@netq-appliance:~$

-3. Change to the root user.
+2. Change to the root user.

         cumulus@netq-appliance:~$ sudo -i
         [sudo] password for cumulus:
         root@netq-appliance:~#

-4. Copy the upgrade package (`NetQ-2.2.x-opta.tgz`) into your new directory.
+3. Copy the upgrade package (`NetQ-2.2.2.tgz`) into your new directory.

         root@netq-appliance:~# cd /mnt/installables/
-        root@netq-appliance:/mnt/installables# cp /home/usr/dir/NetQ-2.2.x-opta.tgz ./
+        root@netq-appliance:/mnt/installables# cp /home/usr/dir/NetQ-2.2.2.tgz ./

-5. Export the installer script.
+4. Export the installer script.

-        root@netq-appliance:/mnt/installables# tar -xvf NetQ-2.2.x-opta.tgz ./netq-install.sh
+        root@netq-appliance:/mnt/installables# tar -xvf NetQ-2.2.2.tgz ./netq-install.sh

-6. Verify the contents of the directory.
+5. Verify the contents of the directory.
 You should have the package and the `netq-install.sh` script.
 ```
         root@netq-appliance:/mnt/installables# ls -l
         total 9607744
-        -rw-r--r-- 1 cumulus cumulus 5911383922 Jul 23 11:13 NetQ-2.2.x-opta.tgz
+        -rw-r--r-- 1 cumulus cumulus 5911383922 Jul 23 11:13 NetQ-2.2.2.tgz
         -rwxr-xr-x 1 _lldpd _lldpd 4309 Jul 23 10:34 netq-install.sh
         root@netq-appliance:/mnt/installables#
 ```
-7. Configure SSH access.
+6. Configure SSH access.

     {{%notice note%}}

-If you perform the upgrade more than once, you can skip this step
-    after performing it once.

-If you have an existing SSH key, skip to step 7c.
+If you perform the upgrade more than once, you can skip this step after performing it once.
+If you have an existing SSH key, skip to step 6c.

     {{%/notice%}}